 At least three of the members of the Committee of Six are elected in the spring of each year by direct faculty ballot.
 The first list circulated to the faculty consists of all those members of the faculty eligible for election to the Committee of Six.
 Each faculty member voting must vote for the exact number of vacancies to be filled.
 On the second ballot, the number of names is four times the number of positions remaining to be filled.
 On each succeeding ballot, the number of names presented on the ballot is twice the number of positions remaining to be filled.
 To be elected, a faculty member must receive a majority of the votes cast on a particular ballot.
 Balloting continues until all the positions to be filled have been filled by faculty members who have received a majority of the votes cast.

-All professors, associate professors, and assistant professors appointed to full-time tenure-line positions are eligible to serve on the Committee of Six, except: 1) the president, the dean of the faculty; 2) other faculty who are serving at least part-time in an administrative role outside their department(s); 3) those in their first year at Amherst; 3) those who will not be at Amherst for one or both semesters of the year following the election; 4) members of the Committee on Educational Policy; 5) members of the College Council; 6) retiring members of the Committee on Educational Policy and the College Council (who are also ineligible for one year for election or re-election to either of these committees); 7) retiring members of the Committee of Six and those who retired from it in the previous three years (i.e., retiring members cannot be reelected for four years); 8) those who have served three or more terms on the Committee of Six and then exercise the option of taking their names off the ballot each year by contacting the Office of the Dean of the Faculty before the election begins; 9) and under extraordinary personal circumstances, after petitioning the president or the dean of the faculty, those individuals for whom service on the committee would be a particular hardship.
+During any given election, all professors, associate professors, and assistant professors appointed to full-time tenure-line positions are included on the Committee of Six ballot, except: 1) the president and the dean of the faculty; 2) other faculty who are serving at least part-time in an administrative role outside their department(s); 3) those in their first year at Amherst; 4) those who will not be at Amherst for one or both semesters of the year following the election; 5) members of the Committee on Educational Policy; 6) members of the College Council; 7) retiring members of the Committee on Educational Policy and the College Council (who are also ineligible for one year for election or re-election to either of these committees); 8) retiring members of the Committee of Six and those who retired from it in the previous three years (i.e., retiring members cannot be reelected for four years); 9) those who have served three or more terms on the Committee of Six and then exercise the option of taking their names off the ballot each year by contacting the Office of the Dean of the Faculty before the election begins; 10) and under extraordinary personal circumstances, after petitioning the president or the dean of the faculty, those individuals for whom service on the committee would be a particular hardship.
 Part-time faculty members in tenure-line positions and those on phased retirement have the option not to be included on the ballot (voted by the faculty, May 19, 2016).

 The Committee of Six acts in a general advisory capacity to the president, and to the faculty as a whole, on all matters of college policy; considers matters of tenure and promotion, and in certain cases, of appointment and retirement; nominates or appoints members of other committees; prepares the agenda for faculty meetings; reviews recommendations of the Committee on Educational Policy and other committees; and, reviews exceptions to degree requirements.